w3f/polkadot-wiki/docs/general/ledger.md

 ### Confirming the Address on your Device

 To display your Polkadot ledger account address on your Ledger Nano you can follow the guidelines on [this support article](https://support.polkadot.network/support/solutions/articles/65000181854-how-to-confirm-your-account-address-on-your-ledger-device).
-Here you can scroll through and make sure the address matches to what is displayed on Polkadot-JS UI
+Here you can scroll through and make sure the address matches to what is displayed on [Polkadot-JS UI][].
-Apps.

 ### Checking the Balance of Your Account